UMAprotocol/UMIPs/UPPs/upp-2.md

 The WETH final fee will be increased to 0.5 WETH.
 The DAI final fee will be increased to 200 DAI.
+The renBTC final fee will remain 0.018 renBTC.